 How to install macOS 10.15 Catalina on VirtualBox on Windows PC

-Step 1: Download Catalina from the Mac App Store
+Step 1: Download Catalina Final from the Mac App Store

-The first step towards creating a macOS Catalina ISO file is to download macOS Catalina Public Beta 4 from the Apple Developer Website and enrolled within the Beta Software Program.
+The first step towards creating a macOS Catalina ISO file is to download macOS Catalina Final from the Mac App Store.

 This is not possible if you can't access a Mac.
 If you do not have one, consider borrowing it from your friends or use a Virtual Machine.
 You will need it for about a 15 minutes.
 The consecutive steps can be completed on your Windows PC.
 The installer will launch once the process is complete.
 You only need the downloaded files.
 If you want to access the Installer File, you can find it in the Application folder.